garrandall/popular-music-data/tracks/the-unforgiven-ii-metallica.md

 What I've felt, what I've known
 So sick and tired, I stand alone
 Could you be there?
 'Cause I'm the one who waits,
-The one who waits for you....
+The one who waits for you...

 Oh, what I've felt, what I've known
 Turn the pages, turn the stone